clquwu/Cosmos-Music-Player/README.md

 **Mixed Storage**: You can use both methods simultaneously - the app will find and index music from both locations!

+### Using the Graphic Equalizer
+1. **Access EQ**: Tap the equalizer icon in the now playing screen
+2. **Enter GraphicEQ Text**: Input your GraphicEQ settings in text format
+3. **Apply Settings**: Save your custom GraphicEQ configuration
+4. **Multiple Configurations**: Create and switch between different GraphicEQ settings
+5. **Toggle On/Off**: Enable or disable the equalizer without losing your settings

+GraphicEQ format allows you to define frequency-specific gain adjustments for precise audio control.

 ### Creating Playlists
 1. Tap the "+" button in the Playlists section
 2. Enter a playlist name